Table of Contents

 Drain valves are located at the bottom of each water heater tank and drain the system of water so that it performs to the best of its ability.
 However, with this process, residue collects over time, gradually causing damage to the inside of your tank.
-If you find water leaking at the bottom of your water heater or from the nozzle, you either have a broken drain valve or it simply needs retightening.
+If you find water leaking from the bottom of your water heater or from the nozzle, the source of the problem can be a loose or broken drain valve.

-If water is leaking from the nozzle of your drain valve, this is a simple solution and requires you to tighten the knob by hand.
-Over time, the nozzle may get rubbed against something, and loosen, causing water to drop through the knob.
+If water is leaking from the nozzle of your drain valve, this issue can be fixed with a simple solution that consists of tightening the knob by hand.
+Over time, the nozzle may get rubbed against something and loosen, causing a water heater leak.
 However, if the nozzle continues to drip even after you’ve tightened it, your valve is faulty and will need replacement.
-Call your local plumber right away and get the repair you need.
+Call a local plumber in Upper Darby, PA immediately and get the repair you need.

 Temperature and Pressure Relief Valve

-The Temperature and Pressure Relief Valve (T&R) is a device that releases pressure if there’s too much inside the tank or if water gets too hot.
-This discharge tube runs from the valve to the floor, ensuring that any water leaking from the valve goes directly downwards instead of up, preventing water from spraying outward and harming someone.
+The Temperature and Pressure Relief Valve (T&R Valve) is a device that releases pressure if there’s too much inside the tank or if the water is too hot.
+A discharge tube runs from the valve to the floor, ensuring that any water leaking from the valve goes directly into the drain instead of in the air, preventing water from spraying outward and harming someone.

-If there’s water at the bottom of the hot water tank, check the discharge tube for liquid.
-If you find liquid there, the problem is your T&R valve, and usually indicates that it’s either broken or has too much pressure.
-Call a plumber to get your T&P replaced or repaired.
+If you notice a leak near the bottom of your water heater, perform an inspection of the discharge pipe for liquid.
+If you find water in the pipe, the problem is your temperature and pressure relief valve, and usually indicates that it’s either broken or has too much pressure.
+Call a licensed plumber to perform a repair or replacement on the valve.

 If you are experiencing leakage, whatever the case may be, you should immediately turn off your water and power to the water heater to prevent any further damage.
 Typically, water heaters have an emergency shutdown procedure, located on the system itself.
 However, if you aren’t able to locate it, here is what you should do:

 Locate the dial on the water supply inlet, which is found at the top of your water heater.
-Turn off the water supply, by turning the dial clockwise or closed position.
+Turn off the water supply by turning the dial clockwise or to the closed position.